TheNho/HPC-Shrimp-Counter/README.md

 + Connect to Camera Hikrobot
 + Background subtraction to extract contours
 + Hu-moment to get 7 features of contours
-+ SVM to classify the number of shrimps in contours
++ SVM to classify the number of shrimp in contours
 + SORT for tracking ID
 + Count shrimps passed the line
 # Install